suvayu/learning-to-code-w-py/README.rst

 Learning to program, with Python
 ================================

-This repo holds the content I wrote for a 3 hr workshop to teach a group of graduate students, consisting mostly of biologists, with very little exposure to programming, to code.
+This repo holds the content I wrote for a mini workshop to teach a group of graduate students, consisting mostly of biologists with very little exposure to programming, how to code.
 They needed programming to analyse datasets that vary from DNA sequences, typical statistical data, and some basic language processing.
 The initial feedback from the students was: "We don't know where to begin".
-So, in this tutorial my goal was to make them comfortable with basic programming idioms, and a very short primer on how to use libraries (both from the standard library, and external) to do more complex tasks.
+So, in this tutorial my goal was to make them comfortable with basic programming idioms, and a very short primer on how to use libraries (mostly the standard library) to do more complex tasks.

+To go through the content, just click on the "launch binder" button, which should take you to mybinder.org.
+Initially you might need to wait a while for the image to be created.
+Once done, and a jupyter server is running, you may click on the notebook `concepts.ipynb` and explore away.

 Slides, Setup, & Datasets
 -------------------------

-While writing the tutorial, I versioned the notebook by syncing it with a python file using `jupytext <https://jupytext.readthedocs.io/en/latest/>`_.
-You may use the ``Makefile`` to generate the notebook from the python file (or vice versa).
+While writing the tutorial, I versioned the notebook by syncing it with a python file using `jupytext
+<https://jupytext.readthedocs.io/en/latest/>`_.
+You may use the
+``Makefile`` to generate the notebook from the python file (or vice versa).
 If you work on the notebook directly, you could sync it with the python file using the jupyter integration provided by ``jupytext``.
 I have used the ``light`` syntax.
-I use `RISE <https://rise.readthedocs.io/>`_ to present the notebook as interactive slides during the tutorial.
+I use `RISE
+<https://rise.readthedocs.io/>`_ to present the notebook as
+interactive slides during the tutorial.

 *Note:* possibly due to a bug in the Jupyter integration of ``jupytext``, I could not sync my configurations for RISE to the python file.
 Since this was one line, I simply fixed this manually.

 I have a small helper library under ``tutorial``.
 So that imports work without fiddling with ``sys.path``, it is advised to do the